SkygearIO/skygear-doc/content/js/record.md

   heading: 'Specification page 2',
   content: 'This is second section',
 });
-note1.nextPage = skygear.Reference(note2);
+note1.nextPage = new skygear.Reference(note2);
-// if you want to use batch save to save two records that have
-// reference from one to another, you need to pay attention to
-// the ordering of the records in the array skygear.publicDB.save([note2, note1]); // success
-skygear.publicDB.save([note1, note2]); // fail, but note2 will still be saved
+skygear.publicDB.save([note2, note1]);
 ```

+- Ordering of objects in batch save array matters if there are reference
+relationship between records.
+In the above case, if you perform batch save on
+`[note1, note2]`, there will be an error saving `note1`, but `note2` will
+still be saved!
-If you wish to retrieve note1 and note2 at the same time in one query,
+- If you wish to retrieve note1 and note2 at the same time in one query,
 you might use `transientInclude`.
 Read the [Queries](/js/guide/query#relational-queries)
 section to learn more about eager loading.